-An ECT should normally raise any concerns about their induction programme with their induction tutor (SJJ).
-Please also note in the useful contact session that you can also raise any concerns with Dee Booth (personnel officer) or Julie Ferman (senior leader for student and staff well-being).
-If the matter is not resolved, the ECT may notify Andy Duffy (lead contact from Prince Henry's)
+An ECT should normally raise any concerns about their induction programme with their induction tutor.
+Please also note in the useful contact session that you can also raise any concerns with the Personnel Officer.
+If the matter is not resolved, the ECT may notify the Lead Contact from SIPs.